RoscaS/dockerized-fullstack-boilerplate/README.md

    ```

 ## Migrations
-1. Make sure the containers are running and you're at the root of the project
+1. Make sure the containers are running, and you're at the root of the project
 2. Make the migrations
     ```sh
     $ docker-compose -f docker-compose.dev.yml exec backend python manage.py makemigrations